Sleep Apnea Treatment Near Severna Park and Millersville

 According to the American Academy of Sleep Medicine, nearly 25 million in this country are negatively affected by sleep apnea.
 Sleep apnea is a breathing disorder where breathing repeatedly starts and stops during sleep.
 Because sleep apnea is common, Dr. Brian Valle PA suggests that you each look at the following symptoms to get an idea if you may be suffering from sleep apnea.
+If you have been experiencing these symptoms, please consider speaking with us so we can refer you to a doctor to receive a sleep study for a sleep apnea diagnosis and treatment.

 - Gasping for air during sleep